karinavaldez06/karinavaldez06/resume.md

 Education:

-Graduated Nantucket High School

-Attending Northeastern University
+Northeastern University - Khoury college of Computer Science

+Candidate: Bachelor of Science in Cybersecurity and Business Administration

+Boston, MA
-September 2024 - April 2028
+September 2024 - May 2028